By Lisa Johnston

 New products on display at the American International Toy Fair, held in N

 Los Angeles — Mike Dunn, president of 20th Century Fox Home Entertainment, made his pitch for a combination Ultra High-Definition Blu-ray deck with a multi-TB hard drive and a separate Ultra HD server for the home during his keynote at the Consumer Electronics Association (CEA) Industry Forum, here, Monday.

 This TWICE webinar, hosted by senior editor Alan Wolf, will take a look at what may be the hottest CE products at retail that will be sold during the all-important fourth quarter.
 Top technologies, market strategies and industry trends will be discussed with industry analysts and executives.

-Arlington, Va. — The Consumer Electronics Association (CEA) has announced a new program to develop innovative industry standards at the International CES.
+Arlington, Va. — The Consumer Electronics Association (CEA) today announced MotionTech, the newest TechZone addition at the 2014 International CES.

 MotionTech is sponsored by MEMS Industry Group and will showcase a number of motion technology products, covering everything from motion sensing to motion gesture devices.
 The zone will have 3,000 square feet of floor space at the LVCC, South Hall 2.
 It will be located near the gaming, health and lifestyle areas.